Academic Catalog

 2. Official transcripts from all colleges, universities, and language training programs attended in the U.S. Transcripts must be submitted with English translation (if applicable).
 Students with foreign academic credentials are required to submit an acceptable evaluation (see 4, below).
 Students who have submitted academic documents to an approved evaluation company may not be required to submit the same official academic documents directly to Benedictine.

-3. Official evaluation of all non-U.S. credentials completed by Educational Credential Evaluators (ECE) (ece.org/) or Educational Perspectives (edperspective.org/benedictine/) or World Education Systems (wes.org/).
+3. Official evaluation of all non-U.S. credentials completed by Educational Credential Evaluators (ECE) (ece.org/) or Educational Perspectives (edperspective.org/benedictine/) or World Education Systems (wes.org/), or Slate Education Foundation (SEF).
 Please contact the Office of Admissions to determine the type of evaluation required.

 4. Official results of any of the following Standardized Tests: ACT, SAT, TOEFL, or IELTS.
 Electronic verification of IELTS scores may be accepted; applicant must submit IELTS TRF number.